 This coffee brewer has an hourglass design that looks clean and elegant in your kitchen or anywhere you’d like to put it.

 Although the design looks impressive, you’ll have trouble cleaning the Chemex perfectly because of it.

-The Chemex’s neck and the little pouring spout are the toughest to clean if you ask me.
-You can easily clean the bottom half by using a little hot water and soap and swirl it around in there.
+You can, however, easily clean the bottom half by using a little hot water and soap and swirling it around in there.
 I usually let it dry on a clean kitchen towel, once clean:

 Moreover, the top part is where the filter and the coffee chill out before pouring in the bottom half.
 All the coffee oils and stuff you don’t want are left inside the filter and ultimately on the inside of the brewer.